GOP senators demand DOJ, SBA probe over whether Planned Parenthood applied for PPP loans despite ineligibility

 The SBA, at the time, according to Republicans, determined that the local affiliates of PPFA were "ineligible for PPP loans under the applicable affiliation rules and size standards and that the loans they received should be returned."

-At the time, SBA cited the "control the PPFA exercised over its local affiliates" in areas like medical standards, affiliate patient transfer, and "an accreditation review process administered every three years as evidence of an affiliated organizational structure."
+At the time, the SBA cited the "control the PPFA exercised over its local affiliates" in areas like medical standards, affiliate patient transfer and "an accreditation review process administered every three years as evidence of an affiliated organizational structure."

-PPFA has nearly 16,000 employees nationwide, and because of its size, Republicans wrote that the SBA, last year, determined that the affiliates were "ineligible for PPP" and requested that each affiliate "return the $80 million" in PPP funds they "wrongfully received."
+PPFA has nearly 16,000 employees nationwide, and because of its size, Republicans wrote that the SBA last year determined that the affiliates were "ineligible for PPP" and requested that each affiliate "return the $80 million" in PPP funds they "wrongfully received."

-But last month, according to the Republican senators, SBA provided the Senate Small Business Committee with an updated dataset on PPP loans as of March 14, which revealed that most of the PPFA affiliates "have not returned their PPP funds as requested by the SBA," but also that two additional affiliates applied for and had been approved for a second draw loan "with full knowledge of their ineligibility."
+But last month, according to the Republican senators, the SBA provided the Senate Small Business Committee with an updated dataset on PPP loans as of March 14, which revealed not only that most of the PPFA affiliates "have not returned their PPP funds as requested by the SBA" but also that two additional affiliates applied for and had been approved for a second draw loan "with full knowledge of their ineligibility."

 The Republicans also claimed that at least one additional PPFA affiliate has been approved for a loan since March 15.